 In laments terms, recipients currently enrolled in an Advantage plan or Part D policy, your benefits, as well as your monthly premiums, can change from year to year.
 This election period is when you can change your existing coverage if you’re not pleased with those changes.

+Every year during September, you’ll receive a letter in the mail that contains a document called the Annual Notice of Change.
 The Annual Notice of Change will inform you if your premium, copays, pharmacy networks, or drug formulary is changing in the upcoming year.

 You’ll want to set some time aside to review this document once you receive it.
 The document will compare any changes year over year in an easy to understand format.

-If you’re satisfied with the changes documented in your ANoC letter, then there’s nothing you need to do!
-Your current coverage will renew automatically in 2021.
+If you’re satisfied with the changes documented in your Annual Notice of Change letter, then there’s nothing you need to do!
+Your current coverage will renew automatically.

-- Unhappy with plan changes documented in the ANoC
+- Unhappy with plan changes documented in the Annual Notice of Change letter

 - Your monthly premium is going to increase